psychoinformatics-de/knowledge-base/kbi/0032/index.rst

 installation to allow it to override default DataLad behavior.

 .. rubric:: Footnotes

-.. [#f1] At the moment of writing it is not known if and when a fix
-         will be included in the core DataLad package.
-A `pull request`_ has been proposed.
 .. [#f2] Reported e.g. in this `GitHub issue`_ and this `Neurostars
          thread`_, which prompted this KBI.
 .. [#f3] At the moment of writing, the latest version available in